Fitzwaryn School is highly regarded as an outstanding provision for pupils with SEN within Oxfordshire.

 The wider curriculum and extra-curricular opportunities meet pupils’ needs exceptionally well.
 The many awards and accolades, such as the most inclusive school award from the Oxford County Music Service and the gold sports mark reflect leaders’ ambition and commitment to pupils’ high achievements.

-The school caters for 110 children and young adults aged 3 – 19 years whose special needs range from Moderate Learning Difficulties (MLD) to Severe (SLD) and Profound Multiple Learning Difficulties (PMLD) All pupils admitted to the school have an Education, Health and Care Plan.
+The school currently caters for 111 children and young adults aged 3 – 19 years whose special needs range from Moderate Learning Difficulties (MLD) to Severe (SLD) and Profound Multiple Learning Difficulties (PMLD) All pupils admitted to the school have an Education, Health and Care Plan.